webplatform/docs/tutorials/using_cors/index.md

 # Include domain in manifest.json - Chrome extensions can make cross-domain requests to any domain *if* the domain is included in the "permissions" section of the manifest.json file:
  "permissions": [ "http://*.html5rocks.com"]
- The server doesn't need to include any additional CORS headers or do any more work in order for the request to succeed. <br /><br />
+ The server doesn't need to include any additional CORS headers or do any more work in order for the request to succeed.
 # CORS request - If the domain is not in the manifest.json file, then the Chrome extension makes a standard CORS request.
 The value of the Origin header is "chrome-extension://[CHROME EXTENSION ID]".
 This means requests from Chrome extensions are subject to the same CORS rules described in this article.

 ==Known Bugs==